tae898/erc/models/roberta.large/MELD/three-utt/README.txt

 segment, which is the current speaker utterance.
 If there are no past utterances available, then the first segment is just an empty segment.

-Speakers are prepended in title (e.g. Joey instead of JOEY).
+Speakers are NOT prepended / appended

 --------------------------------------------------------------------------------